Parthenogenesis: Sex of the offspring

 In apomictic parthenogenesis, the offspring are clones of the mother and hence (except for aphids) are usually female.
 In the case of aphids, parthenogenetically produced males and females are clones of their mother except that the males lack one of the X chromosomes (XO).

 When meiosis is involved, the sex of the offspring depends on the type of sex determination system and the type of apomixis.
 In species that use the XY sex-determination system, parthenogenetic offspring have two X chromosomes and are female.
-In species that use the ZW sex-determination system the offspring genotype may be one of ZW (female), ZZ (male), or WW (non-viable in most species, but a fertile, viable female in a few, e.g., boas).
+In species that use the ZW sex-determination system the offspring genotype may be one of ZW (female), ZZ (male), or WW (non-viable in most species, but a viable female in a few, e.g., boas).
 ZW offspring are produced by endoreplication before meiosis or by central fusion.
 ZZ and WW offspring occur either by terminal fusion or by endomitosis in the egg cell.

 In polyploid obligate parthenogens, like the whiptail lizard, all the offspring are female.

 In many hymenopteran insects, such as honeybees, female eggs are produced sexually, using sperm from a drone father, while the production of further drones (males) depends on the queen (and occasionally workers) producing unfertilized eggs.
 This means that females (workers and queens) are always diploid, while males (drones) are always haploid and are produced parthenogenetically.